Southeast Asia seeks global recognition for 'special' kebaya craft

 Suited to hot tropical weather, the intricately embroidered blouse is usually long-sleeved, and ranges from loose-fitting to semi-transparent, figure-hugging cuts.

-A kebaya can cost as little as $7 for a simple, machine-made design, to around $1,200 for a more intricate handmade piece.
+A kebaya can cost as little as 7 dollars (5,6 pounds) for a simple, machine-made design, to around 1,200 dollars (about 958 pounds) for a more intricate handmade piece.

 National symbol